CERT-Polska/n6/docs/src/install_and_conf/docker.md

   of the `worker` image.
 For example, we can run an _n6_ collector script in two ways:

-  - `docker-compose run worker n6collector_abusechfeodotracker`
+  - `docker-compose exec worker ./entrypoint.sh n6collector_abusechfeodotracker`
     or
-  - `docker-compose run worker bash` and then `./entrypoint.sh n6collector_abusechfeodotracker`
+  - `docker-compose exec worker bash` and then `./entrypoint.sh n6collector_abusechfeodotracker`

-- the **`certs`** directory contains certificate files, used as server certificates for authentication.
-Those certificates are used by _RabbitMQ_ or Apache2-hosted services (such as _n6 REST API_ or _n6 Portal_).
-The server authentication certificate file with the subject `/CN=login@example.com/O=example.com` is generated by the script `n6/etc/ssl/generate_certs.sh`, and signed by the CA certificate (`/CN=n6-CA`) from the **`n6-CA`** subdirectory.
+!!! note

-  **These certificates are provided only for demonstration purposes.
-Using them in any production environment would be extremely wrong from the point of view of security!**
+    You could also go with `docker-compose run worker ...`, but keep in mind that it will create new worker container.
+While using **run** command, you don't need to use `./entrypoint.sh` before `n6collector_abusechfeodotracker`.

 - the **`logs`** directory contains log files created by _n6_ components.
   Every collector, parser or other _n6_ component will write its logs